earthlab/edsc-summer-2020/course-lessons/python-fundamentals/python-fundamentals-lists.md

 ## <i class="fa fa-graduation-cap" aria-hidden="true"></i> Learning Objectives

+At the end of this activity, you will be able to:

 * Explain how **Python** uses lists to store multiple data values.
 * Create new **Python** lists that contain `int`, `float` and `str` values.
 * Use the list index to update, add, and remove items in a **Python** list.